MineLittlePony/minelittlepony.github.io/src/pages/installation/index.md

 ## Installing the mods

 After installing Fabric you need to add your mods to the game.
-Place downloaded `.jar` files into the `mods` folder in your Minecraft folder:
+Place downloaded `.jar` files into the `mods` folder in your Minecraft folder which may have one of the following paths:

 - `%APPDATA%\.minecraft` on Windows
 - `~/Library/Application Support/minecraft` on macOS
 - `~/.minecraft` on Linux

+Here's an example of how your mods folder might look (filenames might also be different):

 ![Mods folder](/assets/installation/vanilla/mods-folder.png)

 ## Play the game!

-If everything was done correctly, a new Minecraft profile called something like `fabric-loader-1.20.4` should appear.
+If everything was done correctly, a new Minecraft profile called something like `fabric-loader-x.x.x` should appear.
 Select it and launch the game.
 Now you should turn into a pony!

 ![Minecraft launcher](/assets/installation/vanilla/minecraft-launcher.png)